MLabX/solace-poke/tasks.md

 ## Next Steps

 ### Testing
-- ⏱️ Add more comprehensive tests for the solaceService module
+- ✅ Add more comprehensive tests for the solaceService module
-- ⏱️ Add tests for the server startup and port conflict handling
+- ✅ Add tests for the server startup and port conflict handling
+- ⏱️ Add performance tests for high-load scenarios

 ### Backend Development
-- ⏱️ Improve error handling in the solaceService module
+- ✅ Improve error handling in the solaceService module
-- ⏱️ Add more detailed logging for troubleshooting
+- ✅ Add more detailed logging for troubleshooting
 - ⏱️ Implement connection pooling for better performance
+- ⏱️ Add support for WebSocket reconnection

 ### Frontend Development
 - ⏱️ Add unit tests for React components
-- ⏱️ Implement form validation on the client side
+- ✅ Implement form validation on the client side
 - ⏱️ Add a message history feature
+- ⏱️ Implement responsive design for mobile devices

 ## Notes
 - Update this document regularly as tasks progress